keyforgerules/keyforgerules.github.io/README.md

 and win the game.

 The defining feature of KeyForge is that no two decks are alike.
-This is not a trading card game—you cannot craft a deck.
+This is not a trading card game — you cannot craft a deck.
 Rather, each deck must remain as it is.
 Every deck in existence is unique!

 ## USING THIS DOCUMENT